MmdBay/Manage-accounts-Store/README.md

-# The following technologies are used in this project.
+# The following technologies are used in this project

 - React Js
 - Express Js